root-project/web/manual/math/index.md

 Only available for sparse matrices.
 The three arrays should each contain `nr` entries with row index, column index and data entry.
 Only the entries with non-zero data value are inserted.

 - `operator()`, `operator[]`<br>
 These operators provide the easiest way to fill a matrix but are in particular for a sparse matrix expensive.
-If no entry for slot (`i`,`j`) is found in the sparse index table it will be entered, which involves some memory management.
+If no entry for slot (`i`,`j`) is found in the sparse index table, it is entered, which involves some memory management.
 Therefore, before invoking this method in a loop set the index table first through a call to the `SetSparseIndex()` method.

 - `SetSub(Int_t row_lwb,Int_t col_lwb,const TMatrixDBase &source)`<br>
 The matrix to be inserted at position (`row_lwb`,`col_lwb`) can be both, dense or sparse.